department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/pow.md

 #### For former POWs held captive for 30 days or more

 **Conditions that affect your body, including:**
--	Osteoporosis (for claims filed on or after September 28, 2009; no PTSD diagnosis required)
+-	Osteoporosis (if you filed your claim on or after September 28, 2009; no PTSD diagnosis required)
 -	Helminthiasis
 -	Peripheral neuropathy, except where directly related to an illness caused by an infection
 -	Peptic ulcer disease